alishamanku/DS_Projects/ML_Projects/readme.md

 # ML Projects 🧠✨
 Welcome to the realm of machine learning magic!
 This folder holds the secrets to our ML adventures.

-## Project 1: Predicting Handwritten Digits: A Deep Learning Approach with TensorFlow
+### Project 1: Predicting Handwritten Digits: A Deep Learning Approach with TensorFlow

-Behold, a journey into the depths of neural networks awaits!
-In this enchanting project, we harness the power of TensorFlow to craft a magical model capable of deciphering handwritten digits from the mystical MNIST dataset.
-Prepare to be dazzled as we wield the arcane arts of deep learning to unveil the secrets hidden within each pixel. 🌟🔮
+Description: This project utilizes TensorFlow, a powerful deep learning framework, to predict handwritten digits using the famous MNIST dataset.

+Files:
+- `Project_1_Overview.md`: Overview of the project.
+- `Project_1_ReadMe.md`: ReadMe file with detailed instructions.
+- `Project_1_extraK.md`: Extra knowledge file providing insights into the thought process behind the project and coding methodologies.

+Stay tuned for more projects! 🚀